odoo/documentation/content/applications/sales/point_of_sale/overview/getting_started.rst

 -------------------------

 To add a payment method, you first need to create it.
-Go to :menuselection:`Point of Sale --> Configuration --> Payment Methods --> Create`.
-Set a name and select the **payment terminal** or check :guilabel:`Cash` for cash payments.
+Go to :menuselection:`Point of Sale --> Configuration --> Payment Methods --> Create`, and set a name.
+Check :guilabel:`Identify Customer` to allow this payment method *exclusively* for registered customers.

+Then, select the :guilabel:`Journal`.
+Choose :guilabel:`Cash` to use this payment method for cash payments, or :guilabel:`Bank` to use it for card payments.

+.. comment:
+   when created, add a link to the customeraccount page under advanced_pricing_features

 .. image:: getting_started/payment-method.png
    :align: center
    :alt: Creating a new payment method for a POS.

 .. note::
+   - Selecting a :guilabel:`bank` journal automatically adds the :guilabel:`Use a Payment Terminal` field in which you can add your terminal's information.
-   Credentials are mandatory to use a payment terminal.
-To learn how to configure the different terminals, check out the following documentation pages:.
+   - Credentials are mandatory to use a payment terminal.
+To learn how to configure the different terminals, check out the following documentation pages:

      - :doc:`Adyen configuration <../payment/adyen>`
      - :doc:`Vantiv configuration <../payment/vantiv>`
      - :doc:`Ingenico configuration <../payment/ingenico>`
      - :doc:`Six configuration <../payment/six>`
+     - :doc:`Worldline configuration <../payment/worldline>`

-Now, you can select the payment method in your POS settings.
-To do so, go to :menuselection:`Point of Sale --> Configuration --> Point of Sale` and select a POS for which you wish to make the payment method available.
-Click :guilabel:`Edit` and add the payment method under the :guilabel:`Payments` section.
+Once the payment method is created, you can select it in your POS settings.
+To do so, go to :menuselection:`Point of Sale --> Configuration --> Settings`.
+Select a POS for which you wish to make the payment method available in the :guilabel:`Point of Sale` field, and add the payment method(s) under the :guilabel:`Payment` section.

 POS sessions
 ============

+.. _pos/start-session:

 Start a session
 ---------------

-From the **POS dashboard**, click :guilabel:`New Session` to start a POS session, or :guilabel:`Resume` if the session was already open.
+From the **POS dashboard**, click :guilabel:`New Session` and at the :guilabel:`Opening Cash Control` screen, click :guilabel:`Open Session` to start a POS session, or click :guilabel:`Continue Selling` if the session is already opened.

 .. note::
    Multiple users can be connected to the same session at the same time.
-However, the session can only be open once on the same browser.
+However, the session can only be opened once on the same browser.

-Click on products to add them to the cart.
+Click products to add them to the cart.
 To change the **quantity**, click :guilabel:`Qty` and enter the number of products using the keypad.
-To add a **discount** or modify the product **price**, click respectively :guilabel:`Disc` or :guilabel:`Price` and enter the amounts.
+To add a **discount** or modify the product **price**, click respectively :guilabel:`% Disc` or :guilabel:`Price` and enter the amounts.

 Once an order is completed, proceed to checkout by clicking :guilabel:`Payment`.
 Select the **payment method**, enter the received amount, and click :guilabel:`Validate`.
 Click